Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 \subsection{Equations Governing a Capillary Fluid Jet}

-Consider the motion of an axially symmetric jet of incompressible, irrotational ideal fluid under zero gravity, subjected to periodic boundary condition.
+Consider the motion of an axially symmetric jet of incompressible, irrotational ideal fluid under zero gravity, either infinitely long or under $2\pi$-periodic boundary condition.
 We are interested in the local invariant structures in the dynamics of the corresponding partial differential system.

 Suppose the fluid has constant density $\varrho_0$, and the surface tension coefficient at the fluid-gas interface is a constant $\sigma_0$.
 Suppose also, with out loss of generality, that the air pressure of the ambient space is zero.
 Denote by $\Omega_t$ the spatial region occupied by the fluid at time $t$, and $M_t=\partial \Omega_t$ its boundary.
 We shall use $\bm{N}$ to denote the outward pointing normal vector field of $M_t$.
 Since the fluid is incompressible and irrotational, there is a harmonic velocity potential $\Psi(t)$ inside the region $\Omega_t$.
 The free boundary naturally imposes the kinematic condition